b1ggysmall/curriculum/README.md

 # Demo Curriculum

-Demo for adding curriculum to my class
+Demo for adding curriculum to my class!